yhlong0/learning/AWS/SAA-C02.md

 5. S3 Intelligent-Tiering, for unknown log access pattern, one tier for frequent access, one lower-cost tier optimized for infrequent access.
 6. Set Origin Access Identity to only allow cloudFront access to the s3 files.
 7. By default, s3 object is owned by aws account that uploaded it, if you want bucket owner able to access it, need to explicityly grant them.
+8. S3 **Transfer acceleration** transfers of files over long distances between your client and an S3 bucket.
+Takes advantage of CloudFront.
+As the data arrives at an edge location, the data is routed to Amazon S3 over an optimized network path.
+Use case: Global customers upload files to a centralized bucket.
+Transfer a regular basis across continents.
+9. **Requester Pays buckets**, the requester instead of the bucket owner pays the cost of the request and the data download from the bucket.
+The bucket owner always pays the cost of storing data.
+(Share s3 with your customers)

 ### DynamoDB